mcd500/teep-device/docs/building_without_docker.md

 ## Keystone

 Build `TEEP-Device` with Keystone.
 Make sure Keystone and its supporting sources have been build already.
-Please refer ta-ref.pdf document for "Preparation before building ta-ref without Docker" - Keystone section.
+Please refer ta-ref.pdf document for "Preparation before building TA-Ref without Docker" - Keystone section.

 ### Clone and Build